 If you are travelling to Hong Kong, I suggest you plan a trip to Ladies Market.
 Go here for some unadulterated fun.
 Be prepared to walk in a crowded aisles and to haggle, and you’ll have fun.

 Where is Ladies Market, Hong Kong?

 Tung Choi Street, Mong Kok, Kowloon.

 Reaching anywhere in Hong Kong is pretty damn easy anyway, and that is one of the best things I like about being here.
+I am particularly in love with the streets of Hong Kong!
 You can explore Hong Kong without a hassle with MTR, buses and ferry rides that are as beautiful as they are convenient.
-For reaching Ladies’ Market, here are the easiest instructions from anywhere in Hong Kong:
+For reaching Ladies Market, here are the easiest instructions from anywhere in Hong Kong: